maurizioorani/QuizMasterPro/README.md

 # 📚 QuizMaster Pro

 Are you struggling to memorize concepts for an exam or do you simply want to improve in a professional topic?
 Then simply upload your document to QuizMaster Pro and let the AI create a custom quiz in order to test and monitor your learning.
-QuizMaster Pro leverages Ollama for private, offline quiz generation from PDF, DOCX, TXT, and HTML documents.
+QuizMaster Pro uses OpenAI models for document processing and offers both OpenAI and local Ollama models for quiz generation from PDF, DOCX, TXT, and HTML documents.

+> **📢 Important Update**: After migrating to ContextGem for improved document processing, we found that local models struggled with JSON creation during the embedding process.
+To ensure more robust document processing, embedding is now only possible with OpenAI models, while quiz generation can still be performed successfully with local models (for example, Mistral 7b).

 ![QuizMaster Pro Screenshot 1](screenshots/quiz1.png) ![QuizMaster Pro Screenshot 2](screenshots/quiz2.png)